gigsforfun/ELK-Stack-Project/README.md

 The playbook implements the following tasks:
 - First task is to install docker
 - Then pip3 is installed to get packages for python3
-- Third docker is installed from the pip module
+- Third, docker is installed from the pip module
 - then the virtual memory of the machine is increased
 - then the docker elk container is donwloaded using sebp/elk:761 image, and the ports required to run ELK are configured.
-- last the docker service is configured to run upon booting
+- last, the docker service is configured to run upon booting

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.